This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 Before you pop it in the oven, brush half of the syrup mixture all over the turkey.
 After 30 minutes of roasting, baste the turkey with the juices in the bottom of the pan and brush it with half of the syrup.

-Once it’s done, take it out of the oven and cover it loosely with foil.
-Let it rest for 10 minutes before slice it.
+Once itโs done, please remove it from the oven and cover it loosely with foil.
+Let it rest for 10 minutes before slicing it.

 Just wait until you bring this beauty to your table.
 It will wow your family and friends!
-It’s so juicy and delicious – there’s a reason we make it every year!
-It’s definitely the best turkey recipe.
+Itโs so juicy and delicious โ thereโs a reason we make it every year!
+Itโs the best turkey recipe.

 FAQs

 It will depend on the size of the turkey.
 A good rule of thumb is to cook it for 15 minutes for each pound.
-So, if you have a 10-pound one it will take approximately two and half hours.
+So, if you have a 10-pound one, it will take approximately two and a half hours.

-If you use a brined or pre-basted turkey you should rinse it.
-Instead, just pat it dry.
+If you use a brined or pre-basted turkey, you should rinse it.
+Instead, pat it dry.

 It’s done when the internal temperature is 170 degrees.
-You should definitely use a meat thermometer to check it.
+It would be best if you used a meat thermometer to check it.
 Don’t depend on the little pop-up indicator that comes with many turkeys.

-Leftovers will keep for three to four days in the refrigerator.
+Leftovers will be kept for three to four days in the refrigerator.

-Now that you have an amazing roast turkey recipe, don’t forget all of the side dishes!
+Now that you have a fantastic roast turkey recipe, donโt forget all the side dishes!
 Here are some of our favorites we love to make.

 Thanksgiving Side Dish Ideas